Shallow Sandy

 Mechanism

-Disruption of the natural fire regime and the planting of invasive exotic and native woody species can cause this state to shift to the Invaded Woody State.
-For the sake of simplicity, only the arrow returning from this state is depicted in the state-and-transition model.
+Disruption of the natural fire regime and encroachment of invasive exotic and native woody species can cause the Native/Invaded State (2) to transition to the Invaded Woody State (3).

 Mechanism